State of Michigan

 The following indicators can help you understand key housing supply trends in Michigan.

-The number of homes permitted per 1,000 jobs created can help you assess the responsiveness of housing supply to economic growth.
-When the number of jobs created significantly exceeds the number of homes permitted, the new demand for homes will start to exceed new supply, driving prices up.
+Comparing job growth to the number of homes permitted can help you assess the responsiveness of housing supply to economic growth.
+When the number of jobs created significantly exceeds the number of homes permitted (i.e., if the ratio of new jobs per new home exceeds 1.5), the demand for homes will put pressure on the supply, driving prices up.

-In 2021, out of all homes in the market, only 1.9% of homes were vacant and available for rent or for sale.
+Only 1.8% of all homes in Michigan were vacant and available for rent or for sale in 2024.

 Not all “vacant” homes are available to occupy because some are in need of repair, are in foreclosure or are used as seasonal homes.
-The vacancy rate of for-sale vacant homes and for-rent vacant homes—or homes that are truly available to occupy— helps indicate how constrained the housing market is.
-A healthy vacancy and availability rate varies by market, but 5% is traditionally considered a healthy rate.
+The rate of homes that are vacant and available for sale or for rent tracks the share of homes that are truly available to occupy and helps indicate how constrained the housing market is.
+A healthy availability rate typically falls around 5% for most markets, providing enough flexibility without signaling oversupply.

 Change in Inventory by Building Typology

-Single family homes made up the largest share of homes in Michigan in 2021: 3.2 million homes (72%), compared to 1 million (23%) homes in multifamily buildings with 5 or more units.
+Single family homes made up the largest share of homes in Michigan in 2024: 3.2 million homes (72%), compared to 1.1 million homes (23%) in multifamily buildings with 2 or more housing units.

-The change in typology provides insight into how many homes are built and of which type.
-This should be compared with the number of jobs being added in the market and the demographics (age, size, etc.) of households being added to understand if new housing types align with demand.
+The change in typology provides insight into how many homes are built and of which types.
+Housing supply changes should be compared with the number of jobs being added and the demographics (age, size, etc.) of households being added to understand if new housing types align with demand.

-The respective share of rental and owner-occupied homes that are single-family can help you understand if single-family homes are shifting from homeownership to rental.
-Further, when compared to data on new construction, it can help you understand how the housing market is creating homes to support homeownership compared to rental opportunities.
-If the single-family rental rate is rising, it can be an indicator that barriers to homeownership access are rising, that there is a lack of new multifamily homes, or that single family homes are more attractive to renters because of the size, location or price point of those homes.
+The respective share of renter- and owner-occupied homes that are single-family can help you understand if single-family homes are shifting from homeownership to rental or even vacancy.
+Further, when compared to data on new construction, this data can help you understand how the housing market is creating homes to support homeownership.
+If the single-family rental rate is rising, it can be an indicator that barriers to homeownership access are rising, that there is a lack of new multifamily homes, or that single-family homes are more attractive to renters because of the size, location or price point of those homes.

-In 2021, 62% of rental homes with cash rents were affordable to households earning less than 60% of Area Median Income in their specific region.
-This was higher than the US average, at 49%.
+As of 2023, 62% of rental homes in Michigan were affordable to households earning at or below 60% of their home region's Area Median Income (AMI).
+This was higher than the 47% share across the US.

-The majority of homes affordable to households earning less than 60% of Area Median Income are NOAH in Michigan.
-Because they are not income-restricted, NOAH homes are at risk of becoming unaffordable to moderate income households if rents are rising in the community, indicating an opportunity for preservation.
+The majority of rental homes in Michigan that are affordable to households earning up to 60% of Area Median Income are NOAH.
+Because they are not income-restricted, NOAH homes are at risk of becoming unaffordable to if rents are rising in the community, indicating an opportunity for preservation.